FAQ – The questions our team are most frequently asked

 What details are required to contact television stations?

-In order to broadcast a clip on television, we need several elements.
 These are the same details required for a radio broadcast.
-However, in addition, we need:
+However, in

 – a summary outline;